cmchandra2002/tracking_app/README.md

-# App Usage Demo
+# Tracking app

-This Flutter app displays the usage statistics of mobile applications on an Android device.
+This Tracking app displays the usage statistics of mobile applications on an Android device.
 It utilizes the `app_usage` package to fetch app usage data.

 ## Features